emurr-ucf/emurr/USERMAN/USERMAN.md

 8. Edit pages by clicking on the name `Untitled`
 9. Edit page names as desired by hovering the page and clicking `Edit`.
 When done click `Save`
 10. To change the URL that pages will be displayed at select the `link icon` on the page
-    1. Note: This is only the end of the url.
+    1. Note: This is only the end of the URL.
 See [Transferring Sites to the Pi](#transferring-sites-to-the-pi) for more detail
-    2. If there is no custsom URL one will be assigned based on the page's hidden ID.
+    2. If there is no custom URL one will be assigned based on the page's hidden ID.
 See [Transferring Sites to the Pi](#transferring-sites-to-the-pi) for more detail
 11. Create your pages as desired in the editor
 12. Ensure to save pages at the top `Save` button regularly to not lose changes